-Our plan to meet our 2035 target depends on Original Equipgrowth pathway and production parameters.
-We may update the ment Manufacturers presenting viable proposals to replace mining calculation of our baseline emissions and Scope 1 & 2 targets in equipment before 2030 and on the country's energy infrastructure future, to reflect acquisitions, divestments or significant changevolving to meet the demands of the energy transition.
-It is expectes in production, as appropriate. ed that the technology will continue its evolution, providing electric charging proposals that allow us to charge a truck in less than 30 Our ability to meet our target will depend on the maturity of minutes and batteries with greater autonomy than those available the existing infrastructure, which needs adaptation to support advanced technologies such as trolley trucks and the electrical in the industry today. substations necessary for their operation.
+Our plan to meet our 2035 target depends on Original Equipment Manufacturers presenting viable proposals to replace mining equipment before 2030 and on the country's energy infrastructure evolving to meet the demands of the energy transition.
+It is expected that the technology will continue its evolution, providing electric charging proposals that allow us to charge a truck in less than 30 minutes and batteries with greater autonomy than those available in the industry today.

-Both our plan and the industry's decarbonisation plans depend on the cost of electrical energy and its transmission that must decrease From an economic perspective, long-term operating costs and inor at least remain within the ranges we see in today's market. vestment return analysis are critical aspects, and if the costs of the new technologies we need to implement our decarbonisation plan do not reduce in line with our current expectations then this will If these enabling conditions do not develop in line with our curalso impact our ability to meet our 2035 target and our overall carrent expectations, then this would affect our ability to meet our 2035 target, considering the specific details of our situation and bon neutrality ambition.
-While the adoption of low carbon technolthe broader context of the energy landscape. ogies may entail high initial costs, it is anticipated that these will be offset by increased energy efficiency and future reduction in fuel and maintenance expenses.
-The success of our decarbonisation plan, and our ability to meet our 2035 target and achieve our over-Considerations, Risks and Opportunities all carbon neutrality ambition depends on meticulously balancing So far, the Company has made progress in meeting all its climate the costs associated with the adoption of emerging technologies against long-term benefits.
+Both our plan and the industry's decarbonisation plans depend on the cost of electrical energy and its transmission that must decrease or at least remain within the ranges we see in today's market.

+If these enabling conditions do not develop in line with our current expectations, then this would affect our ability to meet our 2035 target, considering the specific details of our situation and the broader context of the energy landscape.

-change targets.
+Considerations, Risks and Opportunities

+So far, the Company has made progress in meeting all its climate change targets.
 When making our decarbonisation plan, we have selected 2020 as the base year for calculating our emissions and setting our Scope 1 & 2 targets.
 As we have progressed in the implementation of our decarbonisation strategy, we have identified a series of inherent challenges in terms of energy transition.
 This area is constantly evolving and is characterised by technical and logistical complexities.

 In using 2020 as the base year for our Scope 1 and 2 for setting our emissions reduction target, we are aware of potential risks to our ability to meet this target.
-In addition to those described above, another key aspect is that setting a target based solely on emission quantities might yield variable results due to our
+In addition to those described above, another key aspect is that setting a target based solely on emission quantities might yield variable results due to our growth pathway and production parameters.
+We may update the calculation of our baseline emissions and Scope 1 & 2 targets in future, to reflect acquisitions, divestments or significant changes in production, as appropriate.